Free Fermion Distributions Are Hard to Learn: Results

 Similarly to \Cref{cor:stat-hard-ff} we can make an even stronger statement in terms of non-local free fermion distributions.

-\begin{corollary}[Non-local Free Fermion Distributions: Formal version of \Cref{inf:sample}] Assuming LPN there is no efficient algorithm for learning non-local free fermion distributions with respect to an evaluator from samples at any constant depth $d\geq2$. \end{corollary}
+\begin{corollary}[Non-local Free Fermion Distributions: Formal version of \Cref{inf:sample}] Assuming LPN there is no efficient algorithm for learning non-local free fermion distributions with respect to an evaluator from samples at any constant depth $d\geq2$.
+In particular, there is no efficient algorithm for learning a free fermion state \(\rho\) with the unknown distribution as its output distribution. \end{corollary}

+The results from this section only apply to learning with respect to an evaluator.
+Note, however, that this implies corresponding statements for learning a free fermion state with a valid output distribution.
+To see this, recall that amplitudes -- and hence an evaluator -- can be efficiently calculated in the free-fermion formalism, which leads to the following corollary.

+\begin{corollary}[Implication for Learning the Underlying State] Assuming LPN there is no algorithm that, given access to samples in the occupation number basis of an unknown free fermion state \(\rho\), efficiently in $n,\delta^{-1}$ and \(\epsilon^{-1}\) learns with probability at least \(1-\delta\) a free fermion state \(\sigma\) such that the output distribution of \(\sigma\) is \(\epsilon\)-close in total variation distance to that of \(\rho\). \end{corollary}

+Thus, even though our results do not exclude the possibility of efficiently learning a generator given samples from a free fermion distribution, the above line of reasoning strongly limits how the generator and an underlying free fermion state may be connected.
+This limits the degree to which a learning algorithm could exploit the free fermion formalism.